-Many people suffer from this black-and-white thinking pattern, which is greatly influenced by their childhood and earlier experiences.
-The all or nothing type of thinking can seriously damage your sense of self, well-being, happiness, and relationships.
+Many people suffer from this black-and-white thinking pattern.
+Most of the time, it is greatly influenced by their childhood and earlier experiences.
+This all-or-nothing type of thinking can seriously damage your sense of self, well-being, happiness, and relationships.

-The all or nothing thinking is actually a defense mechanism people use to cope with life’s challenges.
-Unfortunately, this type of thinking prohibits you from seeing things as they really are.
+This way of thinking is actually a defense mechanism people use to cope with life’s challenges.
+Unfortunately, it prohibits you from seeing things as they really are.

-Things are never as bad as they seem.
-Or as good, for that matter.
-Which means that relationships can’t be either “perfect” or “ruined”, people aren’t either “smart” or “stupid”, “strong” or “weak”, “good” or “bad”.
+Things are never as bad as they seem or as good, for that matter.
+This means that relationships can’t be either perfect or ruined.
+People aren’t either smart or stupid, strong or weak, good or bad.
 We are have a unique mixture of intelligence, weak spots, strengths, positive and negative traits.